anvetsu/reo/docs/tut.md

 # Motto - An Extended Tutorial

-Computers comsume and create all sorts of data - numbers, texts, lists and tables.
+Computers consume and create all sorts of data - numbers, texts, lists and tables.
 As the encoding of data becomes more complex, people tend to use specialized tools.
 As an example, spreadsheet programs are used for visualizing and manipulating tabular data.